The section explores the first law of thermodynamics and work. This section includes worked examples and a glossary.

 Substances act as reservoirs of energy by storing energy in the translations, vibrations, and rotations of the molecules (kinetic energy) and in chemical bonds (chemical potential energy).
 The total energy is often called the internal energy (E), sometimes symbolized as U. The internal energy of a substance is increased when the kinetic energy of its atoms or molecules is raised or its chemical potential energy is increased.
 The greater kinetic energy may be in the form of increased translations (travel or straight-line motions), vibrations, or rotations of the atoms or molecules.
 When thermal energy is lost, the kinetic energy of these motions decreases.

 The transfer of energy between substances is not categorized as kinetic or potential (which are properties of the molecules and not energy transfer).
 Instead, energy transfer is characterized as work (w) or heat (q) between system and surroundings.
 We discussed heat in the previous section—it is the transfer of energy by myriad random collisions between molecules.
 Work differs from heat by the way that collisions between molecules are harnessed, as discussed below for a piston to produce directed motion.
 Formally, work is the process of causing matter to move over a distance.
-For example, we do work when we expel the air from a pump when inflating a bicycle tire.
-As the volume of the tire increases work is also done by the expanding tire as the bicycle will rise slightly.
 A simplified view of work states that a change in volume must occur and is expressed from the system’s point of view with the equation:

 w = -PΔV